Old Concord Chapter NSDAR

 |

 The Old Concord Chapter are members of the National Society Daughters of the American Revolution (NSDAR or DAR).
 This organization is a non-profit, non-political, volunteer women's service organization comprising 3,000 chapters and over 185,000 members.
-What's New?
+PBS Shares the DAR President General Denise Doring Van Buren's account of Marian Anderson's relationship with the DAR and Anderson's performance record at the DAR's Constitution Hall.
+This includes Anderson's farewell performance at Constitution Hall in 1964.

 |